CLI Tool

 Automatically test on file changes:

-# Watch HTML files, auto-test on changes
+# Watch source files, auto-test on changes

 runhuman watch "dist/*.html" \

---template tmpl_smoke_test \
+--template search-test \

---description "Auto smoke test"
+--description "Auto search test"

 JSON Output Mode